upmc-enterprises/elasticsearch-operator/README.md

     image: upmcenterprises/cerebro:0.6.8
 ```

-Once added the operator will create certs for Kibana or Cerebro and automatically secure with those certs trusing the same CA used to generate the certs for the Elastic nodes.
+Once added the operator will create certs for Kibana or Cerebro and automatically secure with those certs trusting the same CA used to generate the certs for the Elastic nodes.

 To access, just port-forward to the pod: